-While Lauren E. McCalmont, MD, FACOG, was raised in Alexandria, she has lived in Shreveport for the past eight years and consider it her home.
+While Lauren McCalmont Morgan, MD, FACOG, was raised in Alexandria, she has lived in Shreveport for the past eight years and consider it her home.
 She went to Louisiana Tech University for undergrad and received her Bachelor of Science degree in biomedical engineering.
 Following graduation, she attended LSU Health Sciences Center - Shreveport for both medical school and residency, acting as the administrative chief resident during her final year.
-Dr. McCalmont is board certified in OB-GYN (American Board of Obstetrics and Gynecology) and a Fellow of the American College of Obstetricians and Gynecologists (FACOG).
+Dr. Morgan is board certified in OB-GYN (American Board of Obstetrics and Gynecology) and a Fellow of the American College of Obstetricians and Gynecologists (FACOG).

-Dr. McCalmont enjoys traveling, cooking and spending time with family, especially her niece and nephew.
+Dr. Morgan enjoys traveling, cooking and spending time with family, especially her niece and nephew.